Funding for sandwich courses

 Living Costs: Student Finance

-The tuition fee for students who will be doing a work placement as part of a sandwich course from 2018/19 will be 20% of the full-time rate of tuition fee (£1,850).
+The tuition fee for students who will be doing a work placement as part of a sandwich course in 2020/21 will be 20% of the full-time rate of tuition fee (£1,850).
 You can apply for a Tuition Fee Loan to pay for this, if you are normally eligible for one.

-Students undertaking only one semester on work placement are charged the regular full-time rate for the year of the programme (£9,000/£9,250) if at least 10 weeks are spent at Queen Mary.
+Students undertaking only one semester on work placement are charged the regular full-time rate for the year of the programme (£9,000/£9,250) if at least 10 weeks are spent at Queen Mary University of London.

 Queen Mary Bursary